parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/call_contract.md

 ## Preparing Contract Method Arguments
 ---

-Suppose you already deployed a contract that contains a `call` method as follows:
+Suppose you have already deployed a contract that contains a `call` method as follows:

 ```rust
     #[call]